 The Newari caste is famous for its artistry.
 When the caste system was in effect, they often had jobs in architecture, sculpting, painting, wood carving, pottery making, etc. To get a first-hand look, head to any of the three famous Durbar Squares.
 The one in Patan is my personal favorite.
 The details in the architecture is absolutely incredible.
 You can also see traditional Newari work if you’ve visited a store that sells Thangka paintings.

-Newars are also famous for the Malla Dynasty who ruled during the “Golden Age” which lasted 600 years.
+Newars are famous for the Malla Dynasty who ruled during the “Golden Age” which lasted 600 years.
 To this day, Newars are also known for being businessmen and working in government administration.

 What religions are they?